tcspears/neRtools/README.md

 ```
 models <- load_nlp_models(c("sentence","word","POS","person"))

-input1 <- "Britain's economy slowed sharply in the first three months of 2015,
-a setback for Prime Minister David Cameron who has staked his campaign for
+input1 <- "Britain's economy slowed sharply in the first three months of 2015, a setback for Prime Minister
-re-election next week on the strength of the recovery."
+David Cameron who has staked his campaign for re-election next week on the strength of the recovery.
+Economists said the weakness was likely to be a blip, with the economy still on course for another strong
+year of growth."

 > extract_entities(input1,models)
 $sentence
-[1] "Britain's economy slowed sharply in the first three months of 2015, a setback
-for Prime Minister David Cameron who has staked his campaign for re-election next
-week on the strength of the recovery."
+[1] "Britain's economy slowed sharply in the first three months of 2015, a setback for Prime Minister David Cameron who has staked his campaign for re-election next week on the strength of the recovery."
+[2] "Economists said the weakness was likely to be a blip, with the economy still on course for another strong year of growth."

 $word
 [1] "Britain"     "'s"          "economy"     "slowed"      "sharply"     "in"          "the"         "first"
 [9] "three"       "months"      "of"          "2015"        ","           "a"           "setback"     "for"
 [17] "Prime"       "Minister"    "David"       "Cameron"     "who"         "has"         "staked"      "his"
 [25] "campaign"    "re-election" "next"        "week"        "on"          "strength"    "recovery"    "."
+[33] "Economists"  "said"        "weakness"    "was"         "likely"      "to"          "be"          "blip"
+[41] "with"        "still"       "course"      "another"     "strong"      "year"        "growth"

 $POS
 $POS$NNP